Zokormazo/oss-na-2025-demo/README.md

 ## About the example

-This example consists of two wrapper projects for some existing LDAP authentication provider plugins:
+This example consists of wrapper projects for some existing LDAP authentication provider plugins:

 - [backstage-plugin-ldap-auth-backend](https://github.com/immobiliare/backstage-plugin-ldap-auth/tree/main/packages/ldap-auth-backend) - provides an authentication provider API and bridges authentication to an LDAP server.
 - [backstage-plugin-ldap-auth](https://github.com/immobiliare/backstage-plugin-ldap-auth/tree/main/packages/ldap-auth) - Provides a custom SignInPage as well as API client for the backend authentication provider service.

 which work in conjunction with the [LDAP catalog provider](https://github.com/backstage/backstage/tree/master/plugins/catalog-backend-module-ldap) backend module which synchronizes an LDAP to users and groups in the Backstage catalog.

-The example brings these three modules together as dynamic plugins in Developer Hub using [rhdh-local](https://github.com/redhat-developer/rhdh-local), as Developer Hub already includes the LDAP catalog provider.
+The example brings these modules together as dynamic plugins in Developer Hub using [rhdh-local](https://github.com/redhat-developer/rhdh-local), as Developer Hub already includes the LDAP catalog provider.

+The optional GitHub authentication provider wrapper can be used to add support for authenticating against GitHub for using software templates or accessing other project resources that may be part of a GitHub organization.

 ### About the wrapper code

 The [backend wrapper](plugins/immobiliarelabs-backstage-plugin-ldap-auth-backend/) simply re-exports the original plugin's default module.
 It also includes the [example backend configuration](./plugins/immobiliarelabs-backstage-plugin-ldap-auth-backend/app-config.yaml).

 The [frontend wrapper](plugins/immobiliarelabs-backstage-plugin-ldap-auth/) also re-exports all of the modules from the original plugin, however it also includes a [custom SignInPage wrapper](./plugins/immobiliarelabs-backstage-plugin-ldap-auth/src/components/SignInPage/SignInPage.tsx).
 The `SignInPage` component is the place in a Backstage app where the frontend API reference is connected to the appropriate backend authentication provider API service.
 For this example the exported `SignInPage` component simply delegates to the `LDAPSignInPage` component that is provided by the [backstage-plugin-ldap-auth](https://github.com/immobiliare/backstage-plugin-ldap-auth/tree/main/packages/ldap-auth) package.

+The [GitHub authentication provider wrapper](plugins/github-auth-provider-wrapper/) also simply re-exports the original plugin's default module.
+Configuration for this module is mentioned in [this section](#but-nothing-is-listed-under-authentication-providers-in-the-settings).

 ## Building the Example